Skip to main content

 But the rebound does not erase what caused the damage.
 Exporter hedging, flow pressure, and the re-rating of last year’s scarcity premium all contributed to the washout.
 That matters because a market driven lower by forced flow dynamics can bounce sharply without yet solving the underlying question of where sustainable value sits.

 Reuters’ reporting on Brazil also matters because it speaks to future supply ambition.
-If lower prices make industrial-scale cocoa investment less attractive, the market may be planting the seeds for a tighter medium-term supply picture even while short-term pricing still looks weak versus the panic highs.
+If lower prices make industrial-scale cocoa research less attractive, the market may be planting the seeds for a tighter medium-term supply picture even while short-term pricing still looks weak versus the panic highs.

 Why this matters